HadjBen/SEH500---Group-2-Project/documents/ppt slides.md

 ### Slide 6: Interrupt Service Routines

-"We have three interrupt service routines in our system.
-The PORTD handler responds to SW2 button presses, the PORTA handler responds to SW3 button presses, and the PIT0 handler manages the LED flashing timer.
-Each handler follows the same pattern: first, clear the interrupt flag to prevent re-triggering, then perform the necessary action - either calling an alert function or toggling the LED.
+"We have four interrupt service routines in our system.
+The PORTD handler responds to SW2 button presses, the PORTA handler responds to SW3 button presses, the UART0 handler responds to keyboard input, and the PIT0 handler manages the LED flashing timer.
+Each handler follows the same pattern: first, clear the interrupt flag to prevent re-triggering, then perform the necessary action - either reading a character, calling an alert function, or toggling the LED.
 Clearing the interrupt flag is critical - if we forget this step, the system can get stuck in an infinite interrupt loop.
-The button handlers call shared functions that manage the state machine, while the PIT handler directly toggles the LED state based on the current system state."
+The button and keyboard handlers call shared functions that manage the state machine, while the PIT handler directly toggles the LED state based on the current system state."

 ### Slide 7: State Machine Logic